 Licensure as a Clinical Social Worker in California requires an MSW from a Council on Social Work Education accredited graduate social work program, registration as an Associate Social Worker (ASW) and 3,200 hours of supervised clinical experience post-MSW.
 Applicants, current students, and graduates interesting in pursuing their license as a Licensed Clinical Social Worker in California are encouraged to review information provided by the State of California Board of Behavioral Sciences webite.
 The National Association of Social Workers California Chapter website also has helpful information.
 If you are interested in licensure in another state, you are encouraged to review information provided by the licensing body of that state.

-For additional information, please contact the BASW Program Director or the Director of Field Education.
+For additional information, please contact the BASW Program Director.
 No other coursework can be waived and no other credit is provided for past volunteer work experience.

 The BA Social Work program will accept a D in a prerequisite course.
 However, if the course double counts for an HSU GE course it may not count for the GE requirement.